-She presently exhibits her work in Hawaii at the LAVENDER MOON GALLERY , Kainaliu , Big Island, and in Japan.The latest show is of 500 CUPS at LAVENDER MOON.
+She presently exhibits in her studio and in Japan.
+Her latest show of 500 CUPS at LAVENDER MOON was in 2016.
 Her pieces can be found in private collections throughout America, Europe and Asia.

 She thinks of herself as a functional potter, who likes to have her pottery used, touched, and handled on a daily basis.
-She says,” I am always experimenting with different clays, glazes, method of treating the clay and techniques.
+She says,” I am always experimenting with different clays, glazes, and methods of treating the clay and techniques.
 In working with clay I feel that I have touched the core of my being………a few times.
 It is a meditation that frees me from all other thoughts, and brings me a feeling of joy and peace.
 There is also the never ending challenge of the clay.
 I know that I will not live long enough to execute all the ideas I have, but for now I am living in paradise doing what I love to do”.

 Please contact her for a studio visit via the Contact page on this site.